Coral Reef Food Web

-The coral reef food web - like those of all highly diverse ecosystem-types - is exceedingly complex.
+The coral reef food web - like those of all highly diverse biological communities - is exceedingly complex.

 - Producers (plants)